jdjakub/papers/prog-2022/prog22-manuscript.md

 ### Dimension: degrees of automation
 There are many degrees of automation in programming systems, but the basic mechanism is always the same---given a program, some logic is specified explicitly and some is left to a reusable component that can do the rest.
 In the case of library reuse, the reusable component is just the library.
 In the case of higher-level programming languages, the reusable component may include a memory allocator or a garbage collector.
 In case of declarative languages or programming by example, the reusable component is a general purpose inference engine.

 Higher levels of automation require more complex *reusable components* than lower levels.
-This is a difference between *level of automation* and *factoring of complexity*---producing systems with higher level of automation requires more than simply extracting (factoring) existing code into a reusable component.
+This is a difference between *level of automation* and *factoring*---producing systems with higher level of automation requires more than simply extracting (factoring) existing code into a reusable component.
 Instead, it requires doing more work and introducing a higher level of indirection between the program and the reusable component.

 There is also an interesting (and perhaps inevitable) trade-off.
 The higher the level of automation, the less explicit the operational meaning of a program.
 This has a wide range of implications.
 Smaragdakis \cite{NextGen} notes, for example, that this means the implementation can significantly change the performance of a program.